 Even if you're not into sports, you've probably played with bouncy balls from time to time.
 But have you ever given much thought to how the ball bounces or why it bounces?
 Let's take a closer look at what happens when the rubber meets the road.

 To start, let's think about a tennis ball.
 Why does it bounce?
 When you drop it or throw it toward the ground, why doesn't it just stay there?
 Why does it bounce back in the air?

 Like many other types of balls, tennis balls have a hollow center filled with air.
 Like all gases, the air inside a ball moves around easily to fill the space it occupies.
-Being loosely organized, the molecules of gas can expand or contract quite easily.
+Being loosely organized, the molecules of gas can move closer together or farther apart, causing the gas to expand or contract quite easily.

 When a tennis ball hits the ground, the ground exerts a force on the ball, pressing upward and pushing the bottom of the ball inward.
 This force compresses the gas inside the ball.
 Immediately, the gas begins to expand again, returning the ball to its normal shape.
 This action is a bit like a spring that causes the ball to bounce back into the air.